Jennifer Goldman-Wetzler, Ph.D.

 Dr. Jennifer Goldman-Wetzler is an organizational psychologist and the Founding Principal of Alignment Strategies Group.
 For two decades, Jennifer has consulted to senior leaders at global corporations in a wide range of industries as well as at large non-profit and governmental institutions.

 In the corporate arena, Jennifer helps senior executives and their teams lead change, specializing in four sectors: technology, pharmaceutical, and financial and professional services.
-In the technology sector, a partial list of clients includes: Advantest, Amdocs, CSC, Cyrus Innovation, General Dynamics, IBM, Intel, and Laird; in the pharmaceutical sector: Abbott Laboratories, Actelion Pharmaceuticals, Bayer, Eli Lilly, Millennium, Novartis, Shire, and Vertex Pharmaceuticals; in financial services: Bank New York Mellon, Barclays, Citigroup, GE Capital, and Moody’s; and in professional services: Cornerstone Research, Innosight, KPMG, Lexis Nexis, and Navigant.
+In the technology sector, a partial list of clients includes: CSC, General Dynamics, IBM, and Intel; in the pharmaceutical sector: Bayer, Eli Lilly, Millennium, and Novartis; in financial services: Bank New York Mellon, Barclays, GE Capital, and Moody’s; and in professional services: Cornerstone Research, KPMG, Lexis Nexis, and Navigant.

-In the public sector, Jennifer has consulted to large non-profit and governmental institutions including: the American Association of Museums, the Financial Women’s Association, Jazz at Lincoln Center, the Keystone Center, the New York City Department of Education, Oxfam America, and the United Nations.
+In the public sector, Jennifer has consulted to large non-profit and governmental institutions including: Jazz at Lincoln Center, the New York City Department of Education, Oxfam America, and the United Nations.